ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 * Can we observe their trends and seasonality?
 * Can we possibly make business insights from them?
-* Are there some time series model that can make reasonable forecasts?
+* Are there some time series models that can make reasonable forecasts?

 ---